semaphoreci/docs/docs/account-management/checking-the-connection-between-github-and-semaphore-2.0.md

 2.0 access public and/or private repositories that you have access to, please visit [account settings](https://me.semaphoreci.com/account) page.

-To grant Semaphore 2.0 access to public or private repositories click on grayed out checkmark to go through authorization process.
+To grant Semaphore 2.0 access to public or private repositories, click on the grayed out checkmark to go through the authorization process.

-If Semaphore 2.0 already has access, checkmark will be green.
+If Semaphore 2.0 already has access, the checkmark will be green.

 ## Grant access to organization repositories